schrockwell/bodyguard/README.md

 Bodyguard protects the context boundaries of your application. 💪

-Version 2.x was built from the ground-up to integrate nicely with Phoenix contexts.
+Version 2 was built from the ground-up to integrate nicely with Phoenix contexts.
 Authorization callbacks are implemented directly on contexts, so permissions can be checked from controllers, views, sockets, tests, and even other contexts.

 The `Bodyguard.Policy` behaviour is implemented with a single required callback.
 Additionally, the `Bodyguard.Schema` behaviour provides a convention for limiting query results per-user.

-This is an all-new API, so refer to [the `1.x` branch](https://github.com/schrockwell/bodyguard/tree/1.x) (still maintained!) if you are using versions prior to 2.0.
+This is an all-new API, so refer to [the `1.x` branch](https://github.com/schrockwell/bodyguard/tree/1.x) for the earlier readme.

 * [Docs](https://hexdocs.pm/bodyguard/) ← complete documentation
 * [Hex](https://hex.pm/packages/bodyguard)